Geography

-A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
+A high-quality Geography education should inspire a sense of awe and wonder in the natural world.
+It should develop a solid sense of place and space: from their immediate locality through to comparative case studies of EU and non-EU locations.
+Pupils will gain knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.
+Case studies, of increasing challenge as pupils progress through school, then provide opportunities to synthesise prior learning through a range of key geographical themes

 Locational Knowledge